 Dave Percival is the Learning and Engagement Manager at Portsmouth Library Service..

-Tom Berry is a CDEG committee member and secretary of the London Housebound (Libraries) Services Group (LHSG) - part of CDEG - that shares information between staff responsible for services in and around London.
-LHSG meets 3 or 4 times a year usually in a different London library authority.
+Tom Berry is also secretary of the London Housebound (Libraries) Services Group (LHSG) - part of CDEG - that shares information between staff responsible for services in and around London.
+LHSG meets 2 times a year usually in a different London library authority.

-I have used books and libraries for as long as I can remember – and I’m retired now!
-It was purely accidental that my working life was spent in libraries as I really wanted to go into horticulture but the pay wasn’t as good!
+I have used books and libraries for as long as I can remember – and still do so although I’m retired now!

-My working background is public libraries in Brent, Harrow, and Hounslow although I chose to do special libraries as part of my library qualification which gave me a good excuse to visit some world famous places.
+My working background was in public libraries in Brent, Harrow, and Hounslow although I chose to do special libraries as part of my library qualification which gave me an insight into the wider world of libraries and information services.

 Moira Johnson - Committee Member